 Burntisland Sailing Club is one of the principal sailing clubs on the Firth of Forth in Scotland.
 Burntisland is one of the small towns on the North side of the Forth, located between Aberdour and Kirkcaldy in Fife.

-The club has about 25 moorings accessible at all states of the tide, a well equipped clubhouse and compound for winter storage.
+The club has pontoon berths and fore and aft moorings accessible at all states of the tide, a well equipped clubhouse and a compound for winter storage.